-- Family Development Accounts (22 M.R.S. § 3762) - Americorp VISTA program benefits (42 USCS § 5044 (f)) - Property tax rebates issued under the Maine Residents Property Tax Program (so-called "Circuitbreaker" program) (36 M.R.S.A. § 6216) - c) Court-Ordered Support Payments.
+- Family Development Accounts (22 M.R.S. § 3762) - Americorp VISTA program benefits (42 USCS § 5044 (f)) - Property tax rebates issued under the Maine Property Tax Fairness Credit program, only so long as the money is spent on basic necessities.
+(22 M.R.S.A. § 4301(7)) - c) Court-Ordered Support Payments.
 Alimony and child support payments will be considered income only if actually received by the applicant.
 The general assistance administrator will refer cases where support payments are not actually received to the State Department of Health and Human Services' Child Support Enforcement Unit.
 In order to be eligible for future GA, applicants being referred to DHHS for such enforcement services shall be required to follow-through with such services.
 Because child support payments are considered a resource, applicants must make a good faith effort to secure such payments. - d) Income from Other Sources.
 Payments from pensions and trust funds will be considered income.
 Payments from boarders or lodgers will be considered income as will cash or in-kind contributions provided to the household from any other source, including relatives (22 M.R.S.A. § 4301(7)). - e) Earnings of a Son or Daughter.
 Earned income received by sons and daughters below the age of 18 who are full-time students and who are not working full-time will not be considered income.
 The unearned income of a minor in the household will be considered available to the household. - f) Income from Household Members.
 Income from household members will be considered available to the applicant, whether or not the household member is legally obligated for the support of the applicant, if the household members pool or share their income and expenses as a family or intermingle their funds so as to provide support to one another.